11 Interactive Presentation Games to Win Easy Engagement in 2025

 And it's pretty simple to do.
 Just think of two statements using the information in your presentation, and make another one up.
 Players have to guess which is the one you've made up.

 This one is a great re-capping game and works for students and colleagues.
+They will have to actively recall information to distinguish between true and false statements.

 Here's how to play: